gerardtoko/GTImagineBundle/README.md

 ## Filters

-The LiipImagineBundle provides a set of built-in filters.
+The GTImagineBundle provides a set of built-in filters.
-You may easily roll your own filter, see [the filters chapter in the documentation](Resources/doc/filters.md).

 There are several configuration options available: